super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 1. Letter frequencies are positionally independent in the dictionary;
 2. Words can be repeated in the grid.

-> — [Long92] in his paper does mention having computed results dropping hypothesis 1., which
+> — [Long92] in his paper did mention having computed results dropping hypothesis 1., which
 > resulted in slightly higher numbers with the dictionary he used.
 Unfortunately, he did not precise
 > the formula in this case, nor the dictionary he used for his results.
 > [Long92] did not mention the second point.
 It might be a mistake from my side but this what
 > I deduced when trying to re-find the formula, see next section.

 ##### Rationale

+TODO Long mentions the Bayes Theorem, but where is it used here?
+Everything ends up assumed independent.

 Let us start with the simplest case, a square grid of size $n = 2$.
 Let us define the fixed crossings $c_1, c_2, c_3, c_4$: